 |To add a price threshold to the chart as a horizontal line …||This page has been provided to explain how you can do this.|

-The panel of prices shown on the top-right of the display are a set of peak price forecasts under a range of sensitivity scenarios whereby AEMO says, in effect “now what would the price be, instead, if the QLD demand were higher (or lower) than what we have assumed by 100MW?” (or 200MW, and so on).
+The table of prices shown on the right of the display are a set of peak price forecasts under a range of sensitivity scenarios whereby AEMO says, in effect “now what would the price be, instead, if the QLD demand were higher (or lower) than what we have assumed by 100MW?” (or 200MW, and so on).

-As shown in the image above, we’re using the QLD region tab as an example so the prices shown are all for the QLD region.
+As shown in the image above, we’re using the NSW region tab as an example so the prices shown are all for the NSW region.